iurnus/scripps_kaust_model_doc/wrf/install_WRF.rst

   -rw-rw-r-- 1 ruisun ruisun 20823 2019-08-21 15:45 configure.wrf

-Install step 4.3: Edit the WRF configurations.
+Install step 4.3: Edit the WRF configurations:
-(current working directory: $SKRIPS_DIR/WRFV413_AO)

 At the beginning of *configure.wrf* (line 17 in my file), add the ESMF_DIR.
 Note *ESMF_DIR* must be the real path of the home directory::